Step-by-Step Guide | October 17, 2022

 • Share your experience with peer districts

-• Engage students in these community events, for example through a student sustainability or other relevant school organization
+• Engage students in these community events—for example, through environmental clubs or other relevant groups

 Questions to consider: